Why Experienced Musicians Get Stage Fright: The Hidden Psychology Of Music Performance Anxiety

 Many musicians first notice this pattern when their confidence on stage suddenly drops under pressure.

-I describe this process as the Pressure–Identity Loop™ — the mechanism that gets triggered when evaluation pressure begins to interact with your identity as a performer.
+I describe this process as the Pressure–Identity Loop™ — the mechanism that gets triggered when evaluation pressure begins to interact with your sense of identity as a musician.

-This is one of the core mechanisms behind music performance anxiety in musicians.
+This is one of the core mechanisms behind music performance anxiety.

 When performance starts to feel like a test of who you are, the nervous system interprets the situation as a threat.

-In response, your body shifts into survival mode and your system prioritises protection rather than expression.
+In response, your body shifts into survival mode and your nervous system prioritises protection rather than expression.

 And when that reactive experience occurs, it reinforces the identity story beneath it — strengthening the expectation that pressure will destabilise performance.